foo123/Abacus/README.md

 * support solutions of (systems of) **linear diophantine and linear congruence equations** (with one or many variables) **[DONE]**
 * support general and least-squares solutions of arbitrary linear systems **[DONE]**
 * support solutions of (systems of) **linear diophantine and linear congruence inequalities** (with one or many variables) **[DONE PARTIALLY]**
-* use sparse representation for polynomials (univariate and multivariate) instead of the, in general, inefficient dense representation (and optimise associated arithmetic operations) **[DONE]**
+* use optimized sparse representation and computations for polynomials instead of the inefficient dense representation **[DONE]**
 * support (univariate) polynomial (partial) factorisation, (rational) root finding **[DONE]**
 * support multivariate polynomial, multivariate operations **[DONE]**
 * implement polynomial `RESULTANT` computation (TODO)